Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and household items.

 The Steak Test

-The default time and temperature for cooking a steak are eight minutes at 400 degrees.
+The default setting for cooking a steak is eight minutes at 400 degrees.
 In my test, this resulted in a medium-rare steak.
 Because I prefer my steaks to be medium, I continued cooking for an additional two minutes.

 There are plenty of cool gadgets out there designed to help out in the kitchen.
 However, my counter space is minimal, and I can only justify a spot for the most useful of these devices.

 This air fryer replaces my oven.
 While it can neither handle prepackaged foods nor amounts greater than six quarts, it cooks faster than my oven and adds crispness to certain types of foods.